googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 <img width="100%" height="100%" src="Images/WeightBlurSharp.png">

-**Improvements across Variation space** One set of of hinting code is applied to all weight variations in the Variable font, resulting in consistent sharpening of main Horizontal stokes for all weights.
+**Improvements across Variation space** One set of of hinting code is applied to all weight and width variations in the Variable font, resulting in consistent sharpening of main Horizontal stokes for all weights.

 <img width="100%" height="100%" src="Images/Nohinthintcomparison.png">